carrierwaveuploader/carrierwave/README.md

 If you need to test your processing, you should test it in isolation, and enable processing only for those tests that need it.

-CarrierWave comes with some RSpec matchers which you may find useful:
+CarrierWave comes with some RSpec matchers which you may find useful.
+If you're looking for minitest asserts you checkout carrierwave_asserts [here](https://github.com/hcfairbanks/carrierwave_asserts).

 ```ruby
 require 'carrierwave/test/matchers'